DioPires/ethereum_crowdfunding/README.md

+# Ethereum Crowdfunding
-# Smart contracts for a crowdfunding platform built on top of Ethereum blockchain
+Smart contracts for a crowdfunding platform built on top of Ethereum blockchain